 HMS EFH includes suitable habitat for breeding, feeding, or growth to maturity.
-While no species commonly spawn in this region, both shortfin mako and common thresher sharks are reportedly breeding in the California Current (Cartamil, et al. 2010b; Goldman 2005; Nasby-Lucas, et al. 2019).
-For all MUS, the EFH serves as a feeding ground with some species traveling long distances specifically to forage on the diverse assemblage of fish, squid, and crustaceans (Block, et al. 2011).
+While no species commonly spawn in this region, both shortfin make and common thresher sharks are reportedly breeding in the California Current (Goldman 2005; Cartamil et al. 2010a; Nasby-Lucas et al. 2019).
+For all MUS, the EFH serves as a feeding ground with some species traveling long distances specifically to forage on the diverse assemblage of fish, squid and crustaceans (Block et al. 2011).
 Within the California Current, HMS forage occurs across a broad range of habitats (epipelagic and mesopelagic) and taxa.
 While coastal pelagic species (CPS) managed under the CPS FMP are found in diets, HMS demonstrate considerable variability in diets over time and space and a resilience to shifts in the forage base.
-CPS and other prey species are part of HMS EFH but their occurrence and distribution are highly variable, so prey was not used to define the geographic bounds of EFH areas.
-For those species that occur as juveniles and subadults (all MUS species other than skipjack, striped marlin, and dolphinfish) the EFH is important for growth to maturity.
-The relatively warm and shallow waters of the coastal shelf likely also provide a level of protection for juvenile sharks.
+CPS and other prey species are part of HMS EFH but their occurrence and distribution is highly variable, so prey was not used to define the geographic bounds of EFH areas.
+For those species that occur as juveniles and subadults (all MUS species other than skipjack and dolphinfish) the EFH is important for growth to maturity.
+The relatively warm, and shallow waters of the coastal shelf likely also provide a level of protection for juvenile sharks.

 Note that this definition of EFH is relevant to current conditions in the U.S. EEZ.
-Potential shifts in EFH associated with climate change are beyond the scope of this document.
+Potential shifts in EFH associated with climate change is beyond the scope of this document.